Intellectual property key terms: Registered designs

-The external appearance of some products can be protected by registering a design right at IPONZ.
+The external appearance of some products can be protected by registering a design right at Intellectual Property Office of New Zealand (IPONZ).
 A design right protects a new or original shape, pattern, or decorative finish that has been applied to the product by an industrial process.

-The registered design will be granted for five years, but it can be renewed regularly up to a maximum term of 15 years, after which the registration expires.
+The registered design will be granted for five years, and it can be renewed regularly up to a maximum term of 15 years.
+After fifteen year, the registration expires.

 The kind of protection is similar to a patent.
-It does not have to be proved that the design was copied, only that the same design has been used commercially without your permission.
+The holder of the registered design does not have to prove that the design was copied, only that the same design has been used commercially without permission.

 Many New Zealand manufacturers rely upon the protection for industrial designs available under the Copyright Act, so they do not apply for registered design protection.